deutschebank/fluxnova-docs-manual/content/update/rolling-update.md

 # Step by Step

 The following sections provide a step-by-step walkthrough of how to perform a rolling update.
-In this example, we use the version `7.X` to signify the Flowave version the cluster is migrated _from_.
+In this example, we use the version `7.X` to signify the Fluxnova version the cluster is migrated _from_.
-We use `7.Y` to signify the Flowave version the cluster is migrated _to_.
+We use `7.Y` to signify the Fluxnova version the cluster is migrated _to_.

 ## Step 1: Update the Database Schema

-Initially, the database schema is at version `7.X` and the Flowave library versions are at `7.X` on all nodes:
+Initially, the database schema is at version `7.X` and the Fluxnova library versions are at `7.X` on all nodes:

 {{< img src="../img/architecture-step1.png" title="Initial Situation" >}}

 The first step consists of updating the database schema to version `7.Y`.
 Information on where to find the update scripts and how to apply them can be found in the documentation on how to perform updates.
-As a result, the database schema version is at `7.Y` while the Flowave library version is still `7.X`:
+As a result, the database schema version is at `7.Y` while the Fluxnova library version is still `7.X`:

 {{< img src="../img/architecture-step2.png" title="Update the Database Schema" >}}

 Considerations:

-* Applying the database update scripts while not updating the library version (or in other words using a newer version of the database schema with an older version of the library) is possible since Flowave guarantees backwards compatibility of the database schema.
+* Applying the database update scripts while not updating the library version (or in other words using a newer version of the database schema with an older version of the library) is possible since Fluxnova guarantees backwards compatibility of the database schema.
 (See the _Considerations_ section at the bottom of this page for details.)

-* Flowave does however not guarantee that the database schema update script can be applied _on-line_ without issues.
+* Fluxnova does however not guarantee that the database schema update script can be applied _on-line_ without issues.
 Depending on the database and the current load, the script can take a long time to run or may block other transactions from making progress.
 (See the _Considerations_ section at the bottom of this page for details).
 Users are strongly encouraged to test the schema update script in a staging environment prior to executing it on a production database.

 ## Step 2: Update the Nodes

-After the update of the database schema is completed, the Flowave library version can to be updated.
+After the update of the database schema is completed, the Fluxnova library version can to be updated.

 The following steps need to be done for each node or group of nodes.